SUNSPOTS, AURORAS, AND

 Recent or ancient?

 According to popular reports, human impact on climate is a consequence of the industrial revolution, particularly with massive burning of fossil fuels (coal and petroleum) that liberates vast quantities of greenhouse gases into the atmosphere.
 However, the eminent paleoclimatologist, W.F.
 Ruddiman (2005), has argued that significant human impact on climate began with the advent of agriculture about 8000 years ago--see Fig. 20-7.
 Agriculture has a profound effect on natural vegetation--forest, prairie, and wetland are replaced in favor of various annual crops.
 The net result is transfer of carbon previously stored in the biomass into the atmosphere.
 Carbon dioxide is derived mainly from forest clearing; methane is a byproduct of rice and cattle.
 Increasing levels of atmospheric carbon cannot be absorbed into the oceans at rates as fast as they were created by agricultural expansion.
 Although this subject is exceedingly complex and much scientific uncertainty remains, there can be no doubt that human impact on climate is ancient.

-The natural trend for climatic cooling in the late Holocene may well have been reversed by increasing levels of greenhouse gases derived mainly from agriculture--see Fig. 20-8.
+The natural trend for climatic cooling in the late Holocene may well have been arrested or even reversed by increasing levels of greenhouse gases derived mainly from agriculture--see Fig. 20-8.
 The role of industrial greenhouse gases has yet to manifest its climatic impact fully.
 The rate of these recent increases far exceeds the rate of climatic change, given the huge thermal masses and lag times involved with ocean and ice-sheet systems.
-Further climatic warming seems likely, at least until such time as most fossil fuels have been depleted within the next few centuries.
+Further climatic warming seems likely, at least until such time as most fossil fuels have been depleted within this millennium.